stereobooster/beoe/packages/rehype-gnuplot/README.md

 # @dat/rehype-gnuplot

 Rehype plugin to generate [Gnuplot](https://gnuplot.sourceforge.net/) diagrams (as inline SVGs) in place of code fences.
+This:

 ````md
 ```gnuplot